 Other frequently asked questions about the field trips:

-When?
-We offer most field trips on Monday, Thursday and Friday mornings.
+When are field trips offered?
+We offer most field trips on Monday, Thursday and Friday mornings; primarily in the months of March, April, May, September and October.

 Because Ivy Creek is a wildlife area, picnicking after a tour is not accommodated.
 We highly recommend picnic sites at nearby Pen Park or McIntire Park should your group wish to make lunch and play time part of your Ivy Creek field trip experience.